loadsmart/blog/content/posts/2022-02-02-decreased-backend-tests-step/index.md

 After properly mocking them, we could see an improvement of 35% in time by mocking 1.84% of the tests.

-In order to prevent it to happen again, we left [pytest-socket](https://github.com/miketheman/pytest-socket) properly configured in our codebase.
+In order to prevent this from happening again, we configured [pytest-socket](https://github.com/miketheman/pytest-socket) in our codebase.

 4. Upgrade dependencies (including pytest)